C. G. Conn: Conn Res-o-Pads

 Between 1920 and 1947, all professional-grade saxophones manufactured by C. G. Conn had rolled toneholes.
 In the early 1930s, C. G. Conn developed a unique type of saxophone pad called "Conn Res-o-Pads", which were specifically designed for use on saxophones with rolled toneholes.
 Conn Res-O-Pads have an internal metal reinforcing ring which is hidden under the leather covering around the circumference of the pad.
 Their most notable feature is that the diameter of the pad extends over the rim of the key-cup, thereby giving a slightly wider surface area for the rolled tone-hole to seal onto.
 Rim impressions from Res-o-Pads are minimal and unlike standard pads they cannot be "floated" in.
 Though designed to fix into key-cups purely via friction, most saxophone repairers glue them in place using shellac or hot melt adhesive.
-Res-o-Pads can be challenging to size correctly because (unlike standard saxophone pads which come in 0.5 mm size steps) they are only available in 1/32nds of an inch sizes which may not always correspond closely to key-cup diameters.
+Res-o-Pads can be challenging to size correctly because (unlike modern saxophone pads which come in 0.5 mm size steps) they are only available in 1/32nds of an inch sizes which may not always correspond closely to key-cup diameters.
 Newly produced Conn Res-o-Pads are still available from specialist suppliers and are favored by some saxophone collectors because they give a fully authentic look and feel to vintage saxophones with rolled toneholes e.g. those made by Conn, Kohlert and Keilwerth.
 However, it is possible to fit standard pads to any saxophone with rolled toneholes (and many people do) without any noticeable disadvantage regarding the quality of sound produced.

 The Conn Microtuner

 From 1922 to 1950 Conn manufactured alto and c-melody saxophones with a unique tuning device on the neck known as the "Conn Microtuner."
 The feature was devised to allow the saxophone to be tuned while maintaining optimal volume in the chamber of the mouthpiece, thus avoiding disturbance to intonation.
 The device adjusts the length of the neck, controlled by a threaded barrel near the mouthpiece end.
 To lower the pitch, the barrel was rotated to the left.
 To raise the pitch the barrel was rotated to the right.
 The benefits of the microtuner to intonation have been shown to be more theoretical than practical, with the drawbacks that the internal mechanism requires extra cleaning and maintenance and is a potential source of leaks.

-Some repair technicians who have play-tested large numbers of Conn altos (cf. Les Arbuckle of Saxoasis.com) report that the microtuner necks lend a different sound quality from those without one.
+Some repair technicians who have play-tested large numbers of Conn altos (cf. Les Arbuckle) report that the microtuner necks lend a different sound quality from those without one.
 Early Keilwerth and other German-made saxophones also featured microtuners.
 Since the 1950s, all new saxophones use the traditional tuning method of pulling out or pushing in the mouthpiece on the cork until the pitch is correct.